soft00null/Speech-analytics-Cloud-Functions/Google-functions-analytics-voxrec/README.md

 # Simple Deployment Tutorial

+**Warning** : In your Google Cloud Storage bucket, make sure you added allUsers with `Storage Object Viewer` role, so that your analytics provider can access the recorded files.
+This setting is under Google Cloud Storage Browser>Your Bucket>Settings.
+You can also follow [this tutorial](https://cloud.google.com/storage/docs/access-control/making-data-public) for configuration.

 To integrate this function to your Google Cloud environment follow this simple steps:
 First of all you'll need to create a bucket into Google Cloud Storage.
 Named functions-deployment-bucket (or something similar).
 This bucket will contain the deployed function.
 This bucket is completely independent from the bucket where your recordings will be stored.